This week has been a beautiful week of Christmas celebration.

 Because of Christmas, my children—all children—have a lot more to look forward to than university.
 Because of Christmas, our hope is that we can share in God’s own life.

-On Christmas Eve, we read the Christmas Story as told by Luke.
+Every Christmas Eve, we read the Christmas Story as told by Luke.
 It is the story of the baby who gives infinite hope for all our babies — it is the ultimate story that makes all of our stories worth telling.